-Welcome to the homepage of Johann-Friedrich-Blumenbach Institute for Zoology and AnthropologyThe Johann-Friedrich-Blumenbach Institute for Zoology and Anthropology is named after the famous anatomist and anthropologist Johann Friedrich Blumenbach from Göttingen (1752-1840)
+Welcome to the homepage of the Johann-Friedrich-Blumenbach Institute of Zoology and AnthropologyThe Johann-Friedrich-Blumenbach Institute of Zoology and Anthropology is named after the famous anatomist and anthropologist Johann Friedrich Blumenbach from Göttingen (1752-1840)

 - Neurobiological foundations of behavior and cognition.